Troubleshooting¶

 docker exec obsidian-palace ls -la /root/.obsidian-headless/

-# Should be a symlink to /data/obsidian-config/
+# Should be a symlink to /data/obsidian-config/headless/

-docker exec obsidian-palace cat /root/.obsidian-headless/auth_token
+docker exec obsidian-palace cat /data/obsidian-config/headless/auth_token

-# Should be a 32-byte hex string
+# Should be a non-empty token string

 If the auth token is missing or the symlink is broken, re-authenticate: